newrelic/newrelic-prometheus-exporters-packages/README.md

 All the integrations share the same code since the different configurations are passed using the `//go:embed` directive.

-In particular the configuration injected are the
- - [entity definition](https://github.com/newrelic/entity-definitions/tree/main/definitions) retrieved at build time and stored in a different repositories
- - the integration configuration stored under `./exporters/{exporterName}`
+In particular the configuration injected is the integration configuration stored under `./exporters/{exporterName}`

 ### How can I track down different versions?